DoranekoSystems/ceserver-ios/README.md

 # ceserver-ios

-Porting ceserver to iOS.Dynamic analysis is possible with Cheat Engine.
+Porting ceserver to iOS.No jailbreak is required for operation.
 It also works on macOS.

 # Usage